energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

     - The whole project could also be done on dotnet core/MVC also (it could be ported to that platform later also).

-    - I would be interested in follow-on projects for both EW and OCEAN